agl-c/fuzzvpn/README.md

 cd configs
 ./fuzzconfig.py
 # After the program finishes running, the user can find all the malformed configuration files generated in /fuzzedconfigs
-# testconfig.sh run the malformed configuration files one by one, and the output log files can be found as .log files in /fuzzedconfigs
+# testconfig.sh run the malformed configuration files one by one, and the output log files can be found as .log files in /fuzzedconfigs.
+# it takes around 12 minutes to finish
 ./testconfig.sh
 # The user can use analyse-log.sh to detect suspicious behavior, as well as manually look into individual log files to confirm any problems
 ./analyse-log.sh